douglas-guyett-mg/crimson-pangolin/documentation/turn/fast-path-optimization.md

 ### Prompt Engineering
 If using fast path, the prompt must:
-- Clearly specify all hobgoblin responsibilities
+- Clearly specify all daemon responsibilities
 - Provide examples of each type of decision
 - Include consciousness, working memory, episodic memory
 - Request structured output (JSON, YAML, etc.)